iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operator Splitting/The Douglas Rachford Operator.md

 \end{aligned}
 $$

-therefore it's also the fixed point of the DR operator. additionally,
+therefore it's also the fixed point of the DR operator.

+**Remarks**

+The $T_1, T_2$ usually take the form of a resolvent of a maximally monotone operator.
+The the context of optimization, the resolvent is the proximal mapping, which is a resolvent of a subgradient.
+When the original function is convex, closed and proper, then it would be maximal monotone.
+Which suits the above format.
+However, it remains to verify that the fixed point of the Douglas Rachford operator is relevant to the some optimization problem.

 #### **Thm | DR has good fixed point and it's Firmly Nonexpansive**